bartdorsey/developer-setup-guide/common/ansible-playbook-setup.md

 Then ansible attempts to install all the software.

 Sit back and relax, this could take a while.
+On some systems it will not print anything out until it finishes the setup.

 ![ansible running](images/ansible-running.png)